aws-ia/terraform-aws-eks-blueprints-teams/tests/complete/README.md

-# Complete AWS EKS Multi-Tenancy Example
+# Amazon EKS Blueprints Teams - Complete

 Configuration in this directory creates:

-- An EKS cluster for demonstration
+- An EKS cluster (required to support module/tests)
 - An administrative team
 - A red team which demonstrates creating one team per module definition
 - Blue teams which demonstrates creating multiple teams per module definition